awesomeerictech/DigitalBloom_AI_Programme/SUPPORT.md

 **DigitalBloom exists to change that.**

 We run the programme commercially for institutions that can sustain it, and at **little or no cost** for communities, grassroots groups, youth, women's organisations, faith communities, and underserved populations.
-But free delivery is only possible with donor and sponsor support.
+But free delivery is only possible with funder and sponsor support.

 Your contribution is not charity — it is an **investment in human capital, community resilience, and equitable digital transformation.**